 The Lancashire Evening Post and its journalists have been shortlisted for a number of prestigious awards.

-The Evening Post has been nominated for the award for its superb coverage of Preston Guild, which is celebrated in the city every 20 years.
+The Evening Post has been nominated for the award for its coverage of the passing of Sir Tom Finney.

-Reporter Aasma Day has also been shortlisted in the O2 Media Awards and is a finalist in the News Reporter of the Year category.
+Investigative Reporter and Lifestyle Editor Aasma Day has also been shortlisted in the O2 Media Awards and is a finalist in the Specialist Reporter of the Year category.

-Aasma, 36, who has been working at the Evening Post for 15 years, was shortlisted for both awards after submitting a portfolio of stories.
-Her portfolio included the Twilight investigation which revealed the hidden world on our doorstep.
+Aasma, 37, who has been working at the Evening Post for 16 years, was shortlisted for both awards after submitting a portfolio of stories.